bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mitchell-james.md

 9. Discovered a method to find the roots of a polynomial equation.
 10. Developed a generalization of Newton's method of interpolation.

-Born 28 May1871, Edinburgh, Scotland.
+Born 28 May 1871, Edinburgh, Scotland.
 Died 14 September 1959, Lochgilphead, Argyll, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mitchell_James/)